Why does the anti-defection law not apply to Nitish Kumar?

 However, a Presidential system has many checks – an independent legislature, for example, that often places barriers to the executive.
 However, on this, India is still solidly Parliamentary: the executive still controls the legislature.
 The end result is a worst-of-both-worlds: a politics of centralised personality with no checks and balances on these powerful leaders.

 The long-term effect of this on Indian democracy is, of course, troubling.
 Weakening grassroots politics is a weakening of democracy itself.
-Voting is a sort of feedback loop, a way for citizens to influence the government but it is unclear what happens when the constituency is as large as, say, Bihar or, in Modi’s case, the Indian Union itself.
+Voting is a sort of feedback loop, a way for citizens to influence the government.
+But it is unclear what happens when the constituency is as large as, say, Bihar or, in Modi’s case, the Indian Union itself.

-Hyper centralisation means large numbers of issues will simply not be big enough for one, centralised leader to look at it.
+Hyper-centralisation means large numbers of issues will simply not be big enough for one, centralised leader to look at.
 This is visible in the way livelihood concerns such as inflation, which could bring down governments till a few decades back, are now rarely electoral issues in India.